siraajkudtarkar/CS167/Labs/Lab2/CS167-Lab2.md

 2. Test your program on a small file, e.g., a `README` file to make sure that it works correctly.
 3. Now, test it on the sample file that you downloaded and unarchived, `AREAWATER.csv`.
     * ***(Q1) Verify the file size and record the running time.***
-4. Make a copy of the file using your file system command, e.g., [`cp`](https://www.unix.com/man-page/osx/1/cp/) command in Linux and MacOS, or [`copy`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/copy) command in Windows, and record the time, e.g., using [`time`](https://www.unix.com/man-page/osx/1/time/) command on Linux and MacOS, or using [`Measure-Command`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/measure-command) command on Windows PowerShell (or Windows Terminal, this command does not work in CMD).
+4. Make a copy of the file using your file system command, e.g., [`cp`](https://www.unix.com/man-page/osx/1/cp/) command in Linux and macOS, or [`copy`](https://docs.microsoft.com/en-us/windows-server/administration/windows-commands/copy) command in Windows, and record the time, e.g., using [`time`](https://www.unix.com/man-page/osx/1/time/) command on Linux and macOS, or using [`Measure-Command`](https://docs.microsoft.com/en-us/powershell/module/microsoft.powershell.utility/measure-command) command on Windows PowerShell (or Windows Terminal, this command does not work in CMD).
     * ***(Q2) Record the running time of the copy command.***
 5. ***(Q3) How do the two numbers compare?
 (The running times of copying the file through your program and the operating system.)
 Explain IN YOUR OWN WORDS why you see these results.***